arunvelloden/Plant_disease/README.md

 # 🌿 Plant Disease Detection

 This project detects plant leaf diseases using **Machine Learning (SVM, Random Forest)** and **Deep Learning (Custom CNN)**.
-It also includes a **Gradio/Streamlit app** for easy predictions from uploaded leaf images.
+It also includes a **Gradio app** for easy predictions from uploaded leaf images.

 ---